- Chairman of the Tai Chi & Qigong Union for Great Britain

 In 1998 I was invited to head the British Team and compete in Taiwan.
 That year I had also arranged a training trip to China; Garry Clarke headed this due to my Taiwan commitment.
 We had a great time, won many medals and were introduced to many of Cheng Man Ching’s Disciples.
 Tan Ching Ngee formally introduced me to William CC Chen, which served to reinforce our previous meeting.
 I was invited to the World Tai Chi Federation meeting and introduced to many dignitaries.
 But the biggest surprise was when I was asked to be vice-president alongside William Chen.
 As I was the only non-Chinese this was a great honour for our association and me.

 Following a successful career both competing and judging Tai Chi nationally and internationally, I decided to stop for a while and focus my efforts purely on the development of Kai Ming and my understanding of our art.
 I have subsequently trained with a number of teachers of which I count Peter Ralston and Willie Lim as the most influential.
 We have written articles for most of the martial arts and Tai Chi journals in the UK and US and have produced a series of videos/DVDs that sell successfully nationwide.
-We also have a book currently in editing.
+We also have a series of books "View from the back of the class".
+You can buy online at Amazon or our online shop.

-As the general publics awareness of Tai Chi Chuan increases I see it flowing into more and more of our daily lives.
-We are fortunately to be involved in these critical years.
+As the general public's awareness of Tai Chi Chuan increases I see it flowing into more and more of our daily lives.
+We are fortunate to be involved in these critical years.
 When I started training little was know or easily accessible to the general public.
-The internet, cheaper international travel and the media have opened up the world.
+The internet, cheaper international travel, and the media have opened up the world.
 There are still a number of people out there teaching an infinite number of systems purporting to be real Tai Chi but we now have the information available to be more discerning.
-I intend to keep developing my art, not to stand still; I will further my training in Asia and my exploration of Tai Chi’s many facets.
+I intend to keep developing my art, not to stand still; I will further my training and my exploration of Tai Chi’s many facets.

 The journey continues, watch this space…..